wp-plugins/delpost/readme.txt

 1. Upload `delpost` to the  plugins  directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-That's all.
-Now if you want to test plugin

-1. Create a post
-1. Upload any image or file
-1. Delete post
-1. Check media tab or uploads directory.
-1. File not there =).
-Test Complete.

 == Frequently Asked Questions ==

 = How to check - if plugin functioning? =